Rick Hartmann: European Tour

 In the mid-1980s, Hartmann continued to have success in Europe.
 In June 1986, he played the British Masters at Woburn Golf Club.
 In the first round he "upstaged his more illustrious rivals," recording seven birdies, on his way to a course record-tying 66 (−6) and a one shot lead over Seve Ballesteros.
 In the middle of the tournament, Hartmann shot rounds of 72 and 70 "to remain in contention," three back of Ballesteros, now the leader, in a tie for third with Bernhard Langer.
 Hartmann remained near the lead during most of the final round and was still "in contention after he birdied the 14th" hole.
 However, he shot four-over-par over the course of the next three holes to end his hopes.
 With a final round 73 (+1), he finished in a tie for fifth, six back.
 Two weeks later, Hartmann played the French Open.
 Hartmann closed with rounds of 68 and 67, including birdies on four of his last eight holes, to record a joint fifth place finish.
 In 1987, he continued to have success.
 In May, he played the British PGA Championship.
 Hartmann opened with a 68 to put him two back of Langer, in a tie for second.
-In the second round, he followed with a 69 to remain in solo second, still two behind leader Langer, in a tie with José María Cañizares and Ballesteros.
-He failed to break 70 in the final two rounds but still finished in the top five.
+In the second round, he followed with a 69 to remain in second, still two behind leader Langer, in a tie with José María Cañizares and Ballesteros.
+He failed to break 70 in the final two rounds but finished in the top five.
 Later in the season, Hartmann told The Guardian, "I am playing better now than at any time since I first came here in 1984."
 In both 1986 and 1987, Hartmann finished in the top 50 of the Order of Merit and recorded two top tens each season.

 However, Hartmann did not play well for the remainder of the decade.
 At the end of 1987, like he had in previous years, Hartmann returned to the United States in an attempt to earn his PGA Tour card.
 However, he was unsuccessful at PGA Tour Qualifying School.
 He ultimately never made it onto the PGA Tour.
 In 1988, Hartmann returned to Europe.
 He played poorly, earning rights to play the weekend in only 5 of 23 tournaments, failing to make the cut in his final 14 events.
 In 1989, Hartmann continued to struggled; he missed the majority of his cuts again and never threatened to win.
 Late in the year, Hartmann played the South African Tour where he had a little more success.
 At the Twee Jonge Gezellen Masters, Hartmann finished joint second with Ernie Els and Tertius Claassens, one back of champion Hugh Baiocchi.